-Candidate A: The left picture shows a man expecting his flight to arrive at the airport.
-He is sitting on a bench with his feet resting on the bag.
-In the picture on the right, we see a couple of people waiting for their bus at a rather late hour.
-They are engaged in a conversation.
+Candidate A: The left picture shows a man expecting his flight to arrive to the airport.
+In the picture on the right we see a couple of people waiting for their bus at a rather late hour.
+While both pictures convey the same idea, the people at the bus stop are probably much less comfortable as it is at night and it could be quite cold.

-I guess that, for the man at the airport gate, the wait feels much longer.
-Air travel is a thrilling, probably even scary experience for most of us.
-The anxiety he might be having could make the time go really slowly for him.
-Also, flights can get delayed, and generally, you have to wait for quite some time before your plane is ready for boarding.
+I guess that for the man at the airport gate the wait feels much longer.
+Air travel is a thrilling, even scary experience for most of us.
+The anxiety he might be experiencing could make the time go really slow for him.
+Also, flights can get late and generally you have to wait for quite some time before your plane is ready for boarding.